-Note: all information excludes schools and has been updated as at 1 April 2016 unless indicated (we are currently updating this information for 17/18 as it becomes available).
+Note: all information excludes schools and has been updated as at 1 April 2017 unless indicated.

 - Council structure